snlimadev/snlimadev/README.md

-Hi, my name is Salomão and I'm a systems analyst who likes to learn about new things and new technologies.
+Hi, my name is Salomão and I'm a systems analyst and full-stack developer who likes to learn about new things and new technologies.

 My public projects are the following: